Daily 5 and Reading CAFE

 When Is the Daily 5 Fully Established?

-The Daily 5 is established when students function independently, articulate goals, and demonstrate appropriate behaviors across rotations.
-Teachers facilitate brief focus lessons between rotations.
+The Daily 5 is fully established once students function independently, articulate goals, and demonstrate appropriate behaviors across rotations.
+Meanwhile, teachers facilitate brief focus lessons between rotations.

 Why Incorporate the Daily 5?